American Knife & Tool Institute’s Legislative Efforts

 AKTI has successfully removed, clarified, and corrected poorly conceived and ambiguous legislation and educated legislators on knife issues on behalf of the entire knife community.
 We support reasonable, responsible legislation and nonpartisan efforts to resolve issues.
 We promote knives as an essential and valuable tool in everyday life.

-In many states, bills must be introduced through both houses, agreed upon, and signed within a short window of time.
+In many states, bills must be introduced through both houses, agreed upon, and signed within a short window.
 Because the legislative process takes substantial time, it can frequently require several legislative sessions to pass bills and make new laws effective.
 You can review current state knife laws here.

-AKTI greatly appreciates the many elected officials and staff who have partnered with us for rational knife legislation that supports consistent enforcement.
+AKTI greatly appreciates the elected officials and staff who have partnered with us to create rational knife legislation supporting consistent enforcement.
 We also thank other organizations that help with letters, testimony, and contacts.
 It does take a team effort, and we thank everyone on our team.

 Legislators often introduce bills because you, as a constituent, ask them to.
 Some legislation has been the direct, hard work of our lobbyist or a company member.